What is a 3PL, and Why Do Companies Use One?

 3PL reduces costs

 If the company chooses 3PL methods, they can save a lot of money on transportation, warehouse infrastructure, labor costs, and technical expertise and resources.
 A 3PL company can handle these functions, so it does not have to invest itself.
-The provider can negotiate lower logistics and supply volumes rates and open new markets and industrial networks.
+The 3PL company can negotiate lower logistics and supply volumes rates and open new markets and industrial networks.
 A company on its own cannot extend these factors as effectively.

 3PL allows growth